olizzh0105/review-data-source-analysis/assessment.md

 For applications owned or managed by an organization, Apple App Store review data appears highly suitable for a recurring workflow because the official App Store Connect API provides structured review access.

 For general public applications, the initial practical results were also encouraging.
-The representative page was retrieved relatively consistently, and eight candidate individual review blocks were successfully identified using a lightweight `requests` and `BeautifulSoup` approach.
+The representative page was retrieved relatively consistently, and eight candidate individual elements were successfully identified using a lightweight `requests` and `BeautifulSoup` approach.

 This indicates that Apple App Store is a viable candidate for a lightweight public-web ingestion prototype.